Bodywork and Craniosacral Therapy at NEKAWA

 What Is Craniosacral Therapy?

-Craniosacral therapy is a gentle, hands-on treatment that works with the subtle movements and rhythms of the craniosacral system — which includes the skull, spine, sacrum, and surrounding tissues.
+Craniosacral therapy is a gentle, hands-on approach that works with the subtle movements and rhythms of the craniosacral system — which includes the skull, spine, sacrum, and surrounding tissues.

 Using light, attentive touch, the practitioner supports the body to: